ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/addLaser.rst

 Incident field is an external field source producing a wave propagating inwards the simulation volume.
 The source is applied at a boundary of an axis-aligned box located inside the simulation area.
 The implementation is based on the total field/scattered field formulation described in detail :ref:`here <model-TFSF>`.
-A user sets offsets of each side of this box from global domain boundary in :ref:`incidentField.param <usage-params-core>`.
+A user sets offsets of this box from global domain boundary in :ref:`incidentField.param <usage-params-core>`.
 Each offset must cover at least the field absorber thickness along the boundary so that the generating surface is located in the internal area.

 For each of the generation planes ``XMin, XMax, YMin, YMax, ZMin, ZMax`` (the latter two for 3d) a user sets incident profile to be applied.